nashspence/home-index-rag-query/README.md

 RAM but can be configured for other environments.

-The UI is built with **Streamlit** and uses **LangChain** with a HuggingFace model for question answering.
+The UI is built with **Streamlit** and uses **LangChain** with a `llama-cpp-python` powered Mistral model for question answering.
 Retrieval links content chunks back to their source documents via `ParentDocumentRetriever`.
 Data is stored in **Meilisearch** using two indexes (configurable via environment variables):